Dodge City says it cannot add a polling site for election

 TOPEKA, Kan.
 (AP) - The Kansas county clerk who moved the only polling site in the historic Wild West town of Dodge City to a facility outside the city limits more than a mile from the nearest bus stop says it is not possible to add a second polling site for the upcoming election.

-On Thursday, U.S. District Judge Daniel Crabtree will hear arguments on a suit from the American Civil Liberties Union whether to force Ford County Clerk Deborah Cox to open another polling site in town for the midterm election.
+On Thursday, U.S. District Judge Daniel Crabtree will hear arguments on a lawsuit filed by the American Civil Liberties Union seeking to force Ford County Clerk Deborah Cox to open another polling site in town for the midterm election.

 "She then compounded any confusion that abrupt change likely caused by incorrectly informing hundreds of newly registered voters that they could vote at the original voting location," according to their court filing.